segmentio/segment-docs/src/connections/destinations/catalog/stories/index.md

 ## Sync Users

-When you setup your Stories Destination in Segment, your users automatically sync to Stories.
+When you set up your Stories Destination in Segment, your users automatically sync to Stories.
 Note that only Users who have a `userId` in Segment are synced, Stories does not support anonymous users yet.
 Users are updated by `identify` events from Segment.